ccprogrammer/flutter_body_part_selector/README.md

 - 🎯 **Interactive Muscle Selection**: Tap on any muscle in the body diagram to select it
 - 🎨 **Visual Highlighting**: Selected muscles are automatically highlighted with customizable colors
 - 🔄 **Front/Back Views**: Toggle between front and back body views
+- 🔍 **Zoom & Pan**: Support for 2-finger zoom and pan for precise selection
 - 📱 **Programmatic Control**: Select muscles programmatically using the controller
 - 🎛️ **Customizable**: Customize highlight colors and disabled muscle colors
 - 📦 **Easy to Use**: Simple API with minimal setup required - includes all required assets